Use of personal information

 Personal information is used to ensure that the type of care given by the different types of service providers is communicated and shared with all relevant health professionals.

-Where possible, we will always look to anonymise/pseudonymise personal information so as to protect patient confidentiality, unless there is a legal basis that permits us to use it and we will only use/share the minimum information necessary.
+Where possible, we will always look to anonymise/pseudonymise personal information to protect patient confidentiality, unless there is a legal basis that permits us to use it and we will only use/share the minimum information necessary.

 Personal information may be used to provide information to other healthcare professionals, or if you are referred to a specialist or another part of the NHS, social care or health provide.